Azure/aks-periscope/README.md

 # Feedback

-Feel free to contact aksperiscope@microsoft.com with any feedback about AKS Periscope.
+Feel free to contact aksperiscope@microsoft.com or open an issue with any feedback or questions about AKS Periscope.
 This is currently a work in progress, but look out for more capabilities to come!

 # Appendix